Search Railroad Sites For:

 Have you ever been confused by the terms used for model or toy trains?
 Like the words "gauge" and "scale" for instance?
 How about the differences between model trains, toy trains, and prototype trains?

-Modelers usually call the real railroads "Prototypes" for two reasons:; First, the big railroads are original, one of a kinds; hence, the definition of prototype.
-Second, the real railroads represent the "ideal" world for the modeler, achieving this real world realism is the goal of many model railroad builders.
-To many hobbyists, the toy and model trains are the real trains.
+Modelers usually call the real world railroads "Prototypes" for two reasons: First, these railroads are original, one of a kinds; hence, the definition of the word prototype.
+Second, these real world railroads represent the "ideal" for the modeler, achieving this real world realism is the goal of many model railroad builders.
+However, to many hobbyists, the toy and model trains are the real trains.

 Gauge

 Gauge measures the space separating the two running rails.
-For all railroads, except toy trains, the gauge of the track is measured from the inside of one rail to the inside of the other rail.
-However, for toy trains, the measurement is usually taken from the centerline of the running rails (the two outside rails on 3-rail track).
+For all railroads real and model (except Lionel track) the gauge of the track is measured from the inside of one rail to the inside of the other rail.
+However, for Lionel style track, the measurement is taken from the centerline of the two outside rails on 3-rail track.

 The spacing between the rails for toy and model trains has been customized, for the most part, to a few specific, standard spacings or gauges.
 Each one of these gauges has been given a letter code to indicate the width of the rail spacing.
 The table below shows a small selection of the letter gauges and the scales associated with them.